 Felt and fabric (such as furniture socks) work best for hardwood floors.

-Towels are a nice DIY option when they can be hidden beneath oddly shaped items or furniture without legs.
+Towels are a nice DIY option when they can be hidden beneath oddly shaped items such as bed frames or furniture without legs.
 You can also purchase your own felt and create custom furniture padding.

 Do not use rubber, plastic, cork or metal.
 You may see rubber as an alternative elsewhere online, but it can leave scuff marks.
 More importantly, some rubber pads can actually discolor your floor, depending on the material and your floor’s finish.